MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Upload-organizational-data.md

 * <u>Abandon:</u> To restart the upload-map-validate process with new data rather than retrying the process with the current data, click **Abandon** (in the upper right corner of the page).
 Clicking Abandon does not retain any field mappings that you have made.
 * <u>Fix:</u> If you decide to fix the errors, you have two options:
   * <u>Fix the source data.</u> Fixing the data in your source .csv file is recommended, because it will increase the quality of the WPA analysis.
   * <u>Change the mappings.</u> This is the right option if you originally had chosen an incorrect data type.
-You could also lower the Completeness required threshold, but making that change, while getting you past this step, could negatively affect future WPA analysis.
+You could also lower the Threshold, but making that change, while getting you past this step, could negatively affect future WPA analysis.
 Click **Edit mapping** to set new mapping values, after which you can retry to validate your data file.
 * <u>Upload file:</u> The difference between Upload file and Abandon is that your mappings are retained if you click Upload file.
 After you click **Upload file**, follow the steps in [File upload](Upload-organizational-data.md#file-upload).

 ## Tips

-### Setting “Completeness required” for custom fields
+### Set Threshold for custom fields

-The purpose of a custom field determines whether you should assign it a higher or a lower value for Completeness required:
+The purpose of a custom field determines whether you should assign it a higher or a lower value for Threshold:

 #### Set a high value

-Generally, you should set the Completeness required field to a high value.
+Generally, you should set the Threshold field to a high value.
 This is especially important if your analysis will focus on that field.

 For example, you might include a ManagerId attribute.
 You might at first not think that you’re analyzing manager behavior and you might be tempted to omit this attribute.
 But building the organization hierarchy is used implicitly by many Workplace Analytics analyses – for differentiating different work groups, for determining high- and low-quality meetings based on how many levels attend, and more.